Editor's Note: Editor's note: This story originally ran on December 2. It has been updated with details of Senate impeachment trial discussions.

 But that would be a break from precedent and contradict Roberts' own reserved manner.
 His predecessor in the role, Chief Justice William Rehnquist who oversaw the 1999 Bill Clinton impeachment trial, refused to assert great authority, saying in one episode he would claim authority only when "its exercise were clearly warranted."

-Roberts might also be disinclined to take an extensive role in the Senate realm when -- as part of his primary function at the Supreme Court -- he is already one of nine justices considering impeachment-related litigation, for example, on whether the US House may obtain Trump financial documents.
+Roberts might also be disinclined to take an extensive role in the Senate realm when -- as part of his primary function at the Supreme Court -- he is already one of nine justices considering impeachment-related litigation, for example, on whether investigators may obtain Trump financial documents.

 Roberts, 64, has had a fraught relationship with the 73-year-old Trump, now facing possible impeachment over his dealings on US security aid for Ukraine.